 ADVANCING REGIONAL ECONOMIC INTEGRATION

 NTMs have been highlighted by the business sector as a major challenge to trade and investment in the region.
 Acting on NTMs is a specific area listed under the Osaka Action Agenda (1995) to achieve the Bogor Goals.
-Endorsed in August 2018 by the Senior Officials, APEC Cross-Cutting Principles on NTMs are consistent with the WTO’s Agreement on Sanitary and Phytosanitary Measures, Technical Barriers to Trade Agreement and other relevant international agreements.
+Endorsed in August 2018 by senior officials, APEC Cross-Cutting Principles on NTMs are consistent with the WTO’s Agreement on Sanitary and Phytosanitary Measures, Technical Barriers to Trade Agreement and other relevant international agreements.
 This would result in a collective and principled APEC approach to NTMs that could usefully assess the consistency of existing measures as well as aid economies in developing any new measures.
 A principled approach would enable a more predictable and reliable trading environment that minimizes unnecessary burdens.

 The MAG follows up on the APEC Pathfinder Initiative on Facilitating Trade in Remanufactured Goods, which was incorporated into the 2011 APEC Ministerial Statement.
 As part of this pathfinder initiative, participating economies committed not to apply measures specifically concerning used goods and remanufactured goods.
-Thirteen economies participate in the initiative to facilitate trade in remanufactured goods by making existing and future measures that apply to goods that are not newly manufactured publicly available.
+Twelve economies participate in the initiative to facilitate trade in remanufactured goods by making existing and future measures that apply to goods that are not newly manufactured publicly available.

 APEC Trade Repository